qiuyugong-aifi/tenx-vdj-pipeline/README.md

 ## Dependencies

-This repository requires that `csvtool`
+This repository requires that `csvtool` to be installed:
 ```
 sudo apt-get install csvtool
 ```